 Value.
 Size.
 Purchasing power.
 Profiles.
 Any reliable, and therefore worthwhile, market segment should be quantifiable.
 That way, marketing strategists can easily decide whether, and to what extent, they should focus their efforts and resources on this segment.
 After all, if you can’t measure your rate of growth then how are you to know whether your chosen segment is truly valuable?

 Reaching, connecting and serving.
 There’s no use selecting a market segment that’s out of reach, whether that means geographically, physically, psychologically or otherwise.
-Your brand has to be sure that your offerings are relevant and accessible in order to see any kind of success.
+Your brand has to be sure that your offerings are valuable and accessible in order to see any kind of success.

 This third element requires brands to consider a segment’s potential; is this audience large enough to be profitable, both now and in the future?
 The last thing you want to do is waste your marketing budget on a segment with little worth.
 Longevity is also an important aspect to factor in: there’s no use in exhausting your brand’s time, money and effort on an audience segment which is likely to disappear within a short space of time.